Baibhab-047/Graphical-Design-For-an-equation/README.md

-# Graphical-Design-For-an-equation
-Hi, I am a 14 year old programmer( or a coder you can say) , As you can see I have made a graph plotting software for simple or maybe a little complex equation that you give.
-Please try this file out.
-I made this out of boredom.
-It uses numpy vectorization, and several sympy functions such implicit_multiplication, etc.
 # Ultra-Fast Graphical Representation Engine

 A high-performance 2D graphing tool built with **Python**, **Pygame**, and **NumPy**.
 This project uses **SymPy** to parse complex mathematical equations and vectorizes the coordinates for smooth, real-time rendering.